gowthamrajk/SQL-Tutorials/README.md

 ## Record 🎲

 - A record is also called as a row of data is each individual entry that exists in a table.

+## Column 🏹

+- A column is a vertical entity in a table that contains all information associated with a specific field in a table.